PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 ii). *Compound:*
 Clicking on a "Compound" label (**C**) opens a pop-up window with details about the selected compound, which includes:
 - Enzyme code
 -  A hyperlink that takes the user to KEGG database where more information about that compound can be found.

+iii). *Pathway:*
+Clicking on a "Pathway" label, opens a pop-out window with the name of the selected pathway and two links:
+- 'Launch' button that by clicking would change the display to that chosen pathway
+- A hyperlink that takes the user to KEGG database where more information about that pathway can be found.

 #### 6. Time Series
 ![TimeSeries_Image1](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/TimeSeries_Image2.png)

-*Fig. 8.
+*Fig. 11.
 Time series and animation display.*

 The figure above illustrates how users can explore different time points, with names as labeled in the uploaded expression files, by using the slider (**A**) to move through the different time points and observe how the pathway changes over time.